-Management is responsible to provide safe working conditions in all postal facilities where postal workers are assigned and to comply with federal safety laws.
+Management is responsible for providing safe working conditions in all postal facilities where postal workers are assigned and complying with federal safety laws.
 Management must also take immediate steps to correct unsafe conditions that are reported.

 DOES THE UNION HAVE A RESPONSIBILITY IN REGARDS TO SAFETY?